heitorfe/insiders_clustering/README.md

 ![image](https://user-images.githubusercontent.com/77629603/161514587-9609878a-ebbd-4609-8123-071fb170e0ef.png)

 # 1. Context
 This project is based in a Kaggle Challenge wich simulates a business problem.
-An Ecommerce called All in One wants to release the "Insiders Program".
-This program consists in segment customers based on their features.
-The main features we are looking into are:
+An Ecommerce called All in One Place sell second-line products from various brands at a lower price.
+After a year of operation, the marketing team realized that some customers buy more frequently and have a high averege ticket.
+Based in this perception, marketing team wants to  to release the "Insiders Program".
+The program consists in segment customers based on their similarities (looking into recency, frequency and gross revenue).
-* Gross Revenue (Unit price * Quantity)
-* Recency (days since the last purchase)
-* Frequency (times the customer purchase in a period) The most valuable clients will get some benefits, for that, clustering is a good call.

 # 2. Challenge

 ## 2.1.
 Problem

-The business team wants to retain good customers giving gifts and benefits.
+Marketing team wants to run a clustering program, but they know nothing about data science.

 ## 2.2.
 Causes